glotzerlab/gsd/INSTALLING.rst

 Run tests
 ^^^^^^^^^

-Run ``nosetests`` in the source directory to execute all unit tests.
-This requires that the python module is on the python path.
+Run ``pytest`` in the source directory to execute all unit tests.
+This requires that the compiled python module is on the python path.

 .. code-block:: bash

    ▶ cd /path/to/gsd
-   ▶ nosetests
+   ▶ pytest

 Build user documentation
 ^^^^^^^^^^^^^^^^^^^^^^^^